 - To ensure the best fit, measure your racks and send us your exact dimensions.
 With a precise measurement, we can provide the best warehouse safety solution for you.
 While dimensions of your racks may be slightly larger or smaller than standard strap lengths, you’ll have an easier time finding the right fit without rounding.
 And, custom sizes can also be created to fit your specialized needs, with a minimum order quantity.

 - Check your uprights.
-Are they tear-drop, slotted, structural, or another type of anchor point.
+Are they tear-drop, slotted, structural, or other type of anchor point.
 You can use this pallet rack type guide from our friends at SJF Material Handling for reference.
 We offer a standard T-shaped hardware connector that fits most rack types, and a J-hook connector that fits structural, Frazier, and Redi-Rack styles.

 Adrian’s 2-inch wide polyester rack safety straps offer 2,400 lbs. burst strength in the following standard sizes: